silpapoudell/Bootcamp-UTA-VIRT-DATA-PT-04-2021-U-B-MW/03-pypoll/README.md

 With the candidate results being:

-- Charles Casper Stockham received 23.0% of the vote.
+- Charles Casper Stockham received 23.0% of the vote and 85,213 number of votes.
-- Diana DeGette received 73.8% of the vote.
+- Diana DeGette received 73.8% of the vote and 272,892 number of votes.
-- Candidate 3 received 3.1% of the vote.
+- Candidate 3 received 3.1% of the vote and 11,606 number of votes.

 The winner of the election was: